-Installr is the app we use for our private beta users to get Rambl on their mobile device without being in an app store.
-You will receive an email from Installr to allow you to install Rambl on your device.
+TestFlight is an Apple app we use for our private beta users to get Rambl on their mobile device without being in an app store.
+You will receive an email from TestFlight that provide instructions for installing Rambl on your iOS device.

-You should have received an email invitation from a service called "Installr".
-Make sure you've accepted the invitation in that email, which should begin the steps to install Rambl.
+You should have received an email invitation from a service called "TestFlight".
+Make sure you follow the instructions in that email, which begins by installing the TestFlight app on your device, then the steps to install Rambl.
 If you've already gone through this process and are still unable to fully install the app, we recommend deleting the non-working version of Rambl and reinstalling from scratch.
 If you continue to have issues, please email us at [email protected] and we'll be happy to help you out.

 It sure does!

 No, audio is not saved to your device during a call, and there is no upload involved.